GrKoR/water_unit/README.md

 * Helpers: 1-wire online device searching, average ADC voltage measurement, disable pressure value publishing to the Home Assistant.

+## Not a bug!
+Because the strapping pins are actively used in the device, Gidrolocks close and open during the device reboot.
+This happens only if Gidrolocks was open.
+In case Gidrolocks are closed they will not be opened by reboot process.

 ## ESPHome configuration

 Common part of bathroom's and wc's configs: [water_unit_common.yaml](https://github.com/GrKoR/water_unit/blob/master/water_unit_common.yaml).